Roseneath Gardens, Stoke Gifford

 Saturday 11th September 2021, 11am to 2.30pm – this event has now passed

-Join us in searching out local trees, to forage natural material to make a medicinal syrups that have fantastic immune boosting properties, known to prevent and sooth symptoms of influenza & other winter viruses.
-Lunch break 12.30pm to 1pm.
-After lunch join us for a natural ink dying and cyanotype printing workshop – feel free to bring plant leaves and material to to use as inspiration.
+Residents, alongside Kayle and Chris, searched out local trees to forage natural material to make medicinal syrups with fantastic immune boosting properties, known to prevent and sooth symptoms of influenza & other winter viruses.

 Tree Planting & Food Map Celebration

-Join us for the unveiling of the native food map.
-To celebrate the new food map, three native fruiting trees will be planted by the community.
-We will also be doing brass rubbing while drinking seasonal cider and apple juice!
+A celebration and unveiling of the local foraging food map.
+To celebrate the new plaque, four fruiting trees were planted by the community, alongside the taking of brass rubbings while drinking seasonal cider and apple juice!

-Kayle Brandon is a Bristol based artist who works with local people making artworks which are specific to sites, places and communities.
-She regularly work on projects looking at how people relate to place, environment and social politics.
+Kayle Brandon is a Bristol based artist who often works with local communities, making artworks that look into how people relate to place, environment and social politics.
 Christopher Roe is a Bristol based herbalist with an apothecary at Grow Wilder Bristol.